Priya-gawhane/Machine-learning-prediction-Models-Projects/README.md

-# Rock-vs-Mine-prediction
+# Machine learning Prediction Models
-A system in Python that can predict whether an object is either Rock or Mine with Sonar data
+A system in Python that can predict the result by feeding data.